sabinem/application-challenges/README.md

 ## On the New York Times Article API

 ### Supported Queries
-- supports quite sophisticated query logic with Lucene [see here for details](http://developer.nytimes.com/article_search_v2.json#/README)
+- the API supports quite sophisticated query logic with Lucene [see here for details](http://developer.nytimes.com/article_search_v2.json#/README)
 - the **fields** are documented [here](http://developer.nytimes.com/article_search_v2.json#/Documentation)